Lorenatiu/CI-CD/doc/ApprovalFlow.md

 When integrating InRule with their applications, most InRule customers prefer to use labels for the method employed to retrieve the desired rule application version from the catalog.
 There are obvious benefits over always using the latest revision or having to specify the exact revision number.
 As a result, assigning a label to the just promoted rule application version from an environment to another, like from UAT to production, is the final step in enabling the promoted version.

-As a result, other than the rule application promotion itself, this action of applying the label is very important, because it can decide what rule are active in a production environment, hence affecting business crucial systems.
+As a result, other than the rule application promotion itself, this action of applying the label is very important, because it can decide what rules are active in a production environment, hence affecting business crucial systems.
 With the InRule CI/CD framework, we provide a way for intercepting the requests for label assignment to a rule application revision, making it subject to a human confirmation.

 Since only check in events are tracked at this time with the CI/CD catalog poller, the approval flow is not available without the CI/CD listener components deployed to the catalog instance.